MattJamTay/MonoAlg3D_C-2023_copy/README.md

+Forked repository - from MonoAlg3D_C-2023.
+Adding folders of meshes and .ini configs to execute.

 This version of MonoAlg3D contains custom functions necessary to reproduce the results in Riebel et al., Scientific Reports (2024), https://doi.org/10.1038/s41598-024-67951-5.

 Accompanying Purkinje and biventricular infarction mesh files can be found in https://doi.org/10.5281/zenodo.14699735.